Schumann Resonance Today

 Today's reading · calm

-Geomagnetic activity is near-zero today, but an M4.3 X-ray flare signals the sun is not entirely at rest.
+Geomagnetic conditions are unusually settled today, but a recent M6.9 X-ray flare keeps the solar environment worth watching.
 A good day for focused work.

 Read More